 We wondered how communities would look decades from now: demographically, occupationally and geographically.
 How would the experience and expertise of Senior Citizens be honoured?
-How could we help amplify the voices, choices and visibility of differently-abled Kiwis?
+How could we help amplify the voices, choices and visibility of disabled Kiwis?
 How could we boost household incomes and create more opportunities for work in a fast-changing world??

 In the world we envisioned...

 Jobs would promote efficiency while championing inclusion.
-Regardless of identity, ability or politics, these workplaces would be social environments in which our personal priorities are an honoured part of our mahi.
-Diversity of identity, perspective and ability would be visibly celebrated: markers of our community and of whom we choose to be.
+Regardless of identity, ability or politics, these workplaces would also be collaborative environments.
+Diversity of identity, perspective and lived experience would be celebrated: markers of our community and of whom we choose to be.

 Skillet came from a need to see this vision through.
 Better described, it came from our need to improve current standards of accessibility, inclusion and choice.
 Skillet takes its name from the skillsets that exist in our communities.
 [Yep, the name also called to mind the kitchen tool accessible to every household: infinitely useful, simple in concept, and near-indestructible.]